top of page

 If you have had this happen, hand up.

-Everyone laughs and now you know a little something about each other.
+Everyone laughs, and now you know a little something about each other.
 Yay!
 Wasn’t that fun?
 It wasn’t fun for me.
 It was my life story.

-My prime example is my professional organization dues.
-I am a proud member of both the Registry of Interpreters for the Deaf (RID, Inc.) and the Minnesota RID (MRID).
-As a sign language interpreter, being a member of these organizations is an important part of my world.
-However, I used to want to yell profanities at them every June when they asked for my collective $215.
-Now.
-You want to take my money now?!
-During this slow time of the year.
-The audacity!
+As such, I am a member of both the Registry of Interpreters for the Deaf (RID, Inc.)—membership is a required part of keeping my certification.
+I love the organization, but I used to want to yell profanities at them every June when they asked for my $250.

 How does that happen?
-How does an expense, that I “know about” still come out of nowhere?!
+How does an expense that I know about still come out of nowhere?!

 Here is how to fix it!